-Ganzfeld is a controversial experiment which has been adapted by paranormal investigators to give the sitter an opportunity to perhaps have a paranormal experience.
+Ganzfeld is a controversial experiment that has been adapted by paranormal investigators to give the sitter an opportunity to perhaps have a paranormal experience.
 It has of course been adapted into a Hollywood movie (The Ganzfeld Haunting) and you will often see youtube videos of people attempting the experiment during a paranormal investigation.
-What is the history of this experiment, what was it’s initial purpose and does it work?
+What is the history of this experiment and what was its initial purpose?
+Does it work?

 The sender is in another room which should be soundproofed.
 They have 4 clear packets that are called a target.
 The packets contained either a picture or a short video and should be very different to one another.
 The sender is to concentrate to try and see if they can telepathically send the image or video to the receiver in the other room.
 It is up to the sender to randomly select which packet they choose to 'send'.

 The whole process took around 15-30 minutes per session.
 At the end of the session, the receiver is then shown all 4 of the targets.
 They were then asked to rate which one matches any mental pictures they received during the time they were under sensory deprivation.
 Because there was a ¼ chance they could randomly guess the correct target, a 25% success rate was a baseline figure.